How it works: Slack for software development

 - Ways to be more transparent about the latest builds, merges and tests across environments

-- How Slack helps you to react quickly to successes and failures and reduce dev cycles
+- How Slack helps you react quickly to successes and failures and reduce dev cycles

 - How to integrate CI/CD tools such as Jenkins, CircleCI and Travis CI